 This activity is intended for BCACPs in need of recertification credit and is designed based on the content outline developed by the Board of Pharmacy Specialties (BPS).
 This series will feature succinct commentaries about practice-changing evidence through a series of podcasts, articles. online panel discussions, and polls.
 This module consists of 4 activities and offers up to 2 hours of continuing pharmacy education and/or recertification credit.
-These activities are part of the APhA professional development program for BCACP recertification approved by the BPS.
+These activities are produced in conjunction with iForumRx and are part of the APhA professional development program for BCACP recertification approved by BPS.

 At the completion of this activity, the participant will be able to:

 Deprescribing Medications for Heart Failure with Improved Ejection Fraction

 - Describe the role of deprescribing in the management of heart failure (HF).

 - Evaluate the study, ³Withdrawal of pharmacological treatment for heart failure in patients with recovered dilated cardiomyopathy (TRED-HF): an open-label, pilot, randomised trial´by Halliday and colleagues (Lancet.
 2019;393(10166):61-73.).

 - Calculate the number-needed-to-treat (NNT) and -harm (NNH).